 Odia is also known as Oriya, and Odisha as Orissa, however Odia and Odisha are now the preferred names in English as they are closer to their native names: ଓଡ଼ିଆ (oḍiā) [ɔɖiaː] and ଓଡ଼ିଶା (oḍiśā) [ɔɖisaː].

-The Oriya script developed from the Kalinga script, one of the many descendents of the Brahmi script of ancient India.
-The earliest known inscription in the Oriya language, in the Kalinga script, dates from 1051.
+The Odia script developed from the Kalinga script, one of the many descendents of the Brahmi script of ancient India.
+The earliest known inscription in the Odia language, in the Kalinga script, dates from 1051.

-The curved appearance of the Oriya script is a result of the practice of writing on palm leaves, which have a tendency to tear if you use too many straight lines.
+The curved appearance of the Odia script is a result of the practice of writing on palm leaves, which have a tendency to tear if you use too many straight lines.